pseudoincorrect/socket_io_test/Readme.md

 Not an actual real project.

-This code will be used in a bigger project.
+This code is used in a bigger project, mainly to pass notifications to a group of listeners.